Skip to main content

 • When: Every workflow run (success or failure)

-• Content: Per-node timing, inputs, outputs, errors
+• Content: Per-node timing, inputs, outputs, template resolutions, errors

 What only you can fix